Control-sharing Control Barrier Functions for Intersection Automation under Input Constraints: Simulation Results

 \subsection{Discussion of Results}

 \prettyref{fig:sim_results_statesInputs} conveys the resulting states (top: velocity, middle: path position) and inputs (bottom: acceleration) for the given scenario.
-It can be recognized that all agents reduce their speed when approaching the intersection, which is in line with choosing the same weights $Q,R$ for all agents. \mbox{Agent 2} (blue) and Agent 4 (cyan) cross the intersection first with a velocity of $\unitfrac[10]{m}{s}$ before Agent 1 (red) and Agent 3 (green) are able to cross, too.
+It can be recognized that all agents reduce their speed when approaching the intersection, which is in line with choosing the same weights $Q,R$ for all agents. \mbox{Agent 2} (blue) and Agent 4 (cyan) cross the intersection first with a velocity of $\unitfrac[10.2]{m}{s}$ before Agent 1 (red) and Agent 3 (green) are able to cross too.
+When decelerating for agents 2 and 4, Agent 1 and Agent 3 reach their lower acceleration limits and a minimum velocity of $\unitfrac[6.3]{m}{s}$.
+Due to the slightly conservative $\max$-operator approximation in \prettyref{sec:CBF_CA_formCBF}, the acceleration stays marginally above the minimum.
+During that time, the hard constrained CBF-QP \eqref{eq:synthesis_minNormQP} remains feasible and input constraints are not violated.
 After crossing the intersection, every agent accelerates to track its reference velocity.
-When decelerating for agents 2 and 4, Agent 1 and Agent 3 reach their lower acceleration limits and a minimum velocity of $\unitfrac[6.2]{m}{s}$.
-Due to the slightly conservative $\max$-operator approximation in \prettyref{sec:CBF_CA_formCBF}, the acceleration stays slightly above the minimum.
-During that time, the hard constrained CBF-QP \eqref{eq:synthesis_minNormQP} remains feasible and input constraints are not violated.
+When being very close to the set-point, the maximum velocity CBF constraint becomes active and reduces the acceleration smoothly to avoid overshooting.

 \prettyref{fig:sim_results_CBF} provides further insights into the function values of the utilized CBFs for every agent.
 The dashed (\tikz[baseline=-0.5ex]\draw [thick,dashed] (0,0) -- (0.3,0);) and dotted-dashed (\tikz[baseline=-0.5ex]\draw [thick,dash dot] (0,0) -- (0.4,0);) lines in the color of Agent $i$ in column $i$ (e.g. red dashed and dotted-dashed for \mbox{Agent 1} in \mbox{column 1)} show the CBF values for the maximum and minimum velocity CBF, respectively.
 The solid lines represent the collision avoidance CBFs in the color of the conflicting Agent $j \in \mathcal{A}_c(i)$ (e.g. the cyan solid line in column 1 is CBF $h_{c,14}$ to avoid collisions between agents 1 and 4).
 Evidently, every CBF is greater than or equal to zero (black dashed line), i.e., the system is safe at all times.